ton-community/ton-docs/docs/develop/smart-contracts/guidelines/random-number-generation.md

 ### Masterchain echo-contract

-The purpose of this contract is just to forward the message back to sender.
+The purpose of this contract is just to forward the message back to the sender.
 This can be done in a few FunC lines of code:

 ```func
 () recv_internal (cell in_msg_full, slice in_msg_body) impure {